utkarsh2296/VoiceCalc/README.md

 A simple voice controlled calculator app i made in 2015.

 # Future Expansion
-We will include scintific calculation
+We will include scientific calculation